Gwrych Castle: Closure and decline

-In 1994 looters "sold off fittings, including fireplaces and stained glass, and stripped the slates and lead from the roof".
-Later, vandals continued to create damage, and "battlements were toppled from the towers".
+In the 1990s it was occupied by New Age travellers who "sold off fittings, including fireplaces and stained glass, and stripped the slates and lead from the roof".
+Later "battlements were toppled from the towers".
 Also in 1994, arsonists destroyed power-lines by setting an old caravan alight.
 Years later, in June 2021, a new transformer and pole were installed after the trust had secured enough funds to pay for it.

-During Tavaglione's ownership, historian Mark Baker campaigned for the castle to be brought back to its days of glory—a campaign that he started when he was twelve years old.
+During Tavaglione's ownership, historian Mark Baker campaigned for the castle's preservation — a campaign that he started when he was twelve years old.
 Baker was instrumental in forming the Gwrych Castle Preservation Trust, dedicated to ensuring the castle's future.
-The condition of the property was monitored by the Trust, who lobbied Conwy council to compulsorily purchase the property, eventually placing pressure on the American owner, who put it up for sale in March 2006.
+The condition of the property was monitored by the trust, who lobbied Conwy council to compulsorily purchase the property, eventually placing pressure on the American owner, who put it up for sale in March 2006.

-City Services Ltd, trading as Clayton Homes and Clayton Hotels, bought the castle in January 2007 for £850,000, after it failed to reach its £1.5m reserve price at the 2 June 2006 auction.
-On 30 April 2007, Clayton Hotels announced a three-year project, costing £6,000,000, to renovate the castle and convert it into a 90-bedroom 5-star hotel, creating 100 jobs.
-The project was subject to planning permission, but had the support of the Trust.
-Clayton Hotels spent about £500,000 on its plans, clearing the site and rebuilding areas.
+Clayton Hotels bought the castle in 2007 for £850,000, after it failed to reach its £1.5m reserve price at auction.
+They announced a three-year project, costing £6,000,000, to renovate the castle and convert it into a 90-bedroom hotel, creating 100 jobs.
+The project was subject to planning permission, but had the support of the trust.
+Clayton Hotels spent about £500,000 on its plans, clearing the site and rebuilding areas, but subsequently went into administration.
+New developers obtained fresh planning permission in 2012 for another hotel development, but this also failed to progress.

-After Clayton Hotels was placed in administration, new developers obtained fresh planning permission in November 2012 from Conwy County Borough Council for the castle to be converted into a luxury hotel with 75 bedrooms and associated facilities.